-If your child attends well to books at age four, he or she may be ready to listen to short, simple chapter books.
-Occasional black and white pictures help ease the transition from picture books.
+If your child attends well to picture books at age four, maybe it’s time for short chapter books.
+Occasional pictures help ease the transition.

-Below are chapter books that I have shared with my own children, beginning at age four (working up to some of the more complex books on the list).
-There are so many opportunities in each book to ask thought provoking and prediction questions.
-For example, “What do you think is going to happen next?”, “How do you think the boy is feeling?”, “Why do you think he is angry?” and “What do you think (vocabulary word) means?”.
+Below are chapter books I have shared with my own children, beginning at age four (working up to some of the more complex books on the list).
+Each book has many opportunities to ask thought-provoking and prediction questions.
+For example:

-Authors of these books usually explain meanings of more complex vocabulary words within the text, but asking your child what he or she thinks a word means and providing feedback as necessary, is a great opportunity to learn new words.
-Learning new words within the context of a story they are enjoying will help retain meaning.
+Authors of these books usually explain the meanings of more complex vocabulary words within the text.
+However, asking your child what a word means and providing necessary feedback is an excellent opportunity for learning new words.
+Learning new words within the context of a story your child enjoys will help retain meaning.

 Series chapter books make it easy to decide what to read next.
 Favorite character’s future adventures are exciting to look forward to.